daviddao/deep-autonomous-driving-papers/README.md

 > - Output: Object map with semantic segmentation

 > The author extends the DeepTracking architecture using dilated convolutions to track objects of different scales, dynamic memory (LSTM or GRU) for information caching, static memory which helps to store place-specific information

+#### Find Your Own Way: Weakly-Supervised Segmentation of Path Proposals for Urban Autonomy (D Barnes, W Maddern, I Posner, 2016)

+> Creates more path segmentation training data by combining future frames and sensor information.
+Uses a SegNet to train and predict paths using this additional data.
+Evaluates on KITTI and Oxford Car dataset.

+> - Architecture: SegNet
+> - Input: 640x256 image
+> - Output: Segmented image with path, unknown, obstacle

 ### 1.2 Behaviour Reflex (Supervised End-to-End Learning)